 There’s a reason why content creation roles are often called “content cooking.”
 Creating a good piece of content is actually like whipping up an exotic dish that could either go in the dustbin or become a world-famous recipe like KFC!
 There is, however, a method to the madness.
-Here is a basic guide to content marketing to help your small business grow online.
+Here is a basic guide to content marketing for small businesses to grow online.

 What is Content marketing?